georgebyte/georgebyte.com/_posts/2017-08-12-a-tale-of-a-software-engineer-the-beginnings.md

 I kept improving as a front-end engineer for the first year at Zemanta (AngularJS, front-end architecture etc.).
 After a while, I started to notice that I was reading less front-end related articles from my RSS feeds.
 At the beginning, everything was interesting to read about and learn.
 With time, however, less and less new stuff appeared in my RSS feeds.
 I realized I was slowly getting over JavaScript fatigue.
 I established a solid base of front-end know-how.
 And this foundation enables me to quickly pick up a new shiny framework/ technology if needed.

 In order to progress further in my engineering career, I had to adjust my learning course.
-I wanted to expand my knowledge of web development from front-end to back-end and become a more well-rounded full-stack engineer.
+I wanted to expand my knowledge of web development from front-end to back-end and become a more well-rounded full stack engineer.

 This meant I had to learn more about server-side technologies, APIs, software architecture, project research and management etc. And that's what's keeping me busy for the last few months.